 If you follow Jesus and would love others to join you, the news is bad.
 Even if you’re in a thriving and growing church, the truth is that even those centres often reflect a wider and sadder story.
 It’s like there were once ten lifeboats.
 Seven of them sunk, most people drowned, and those who survived had to scramble onto the three lifeboats left.
 If you are on one of those three remaining lifeboats, you can look around and think, “Plenty of people here!
 Things must be going well.”
 But they’re really not.

-There have been bright patches, but don’t let the encouragements distract you from the overwhelming discouragement.
 If you follow Jesus and would love others to join you, the news is bad.

 In the last few years in the West, things have moved from being apathetic and lacklustre to, well, just a bit tense.
 And not just for Christians.
 Russ Roberts, a US economist and observant Jew, speaks of how in just the last five years he has noticed a hostility to his religious commitments he’s never seen before in his lifetime.
 Our Muslim friends must battle regularly with what is said about them about them and what assumptions are made for them.
 We should never forget that Muslims are by far the biggest victim group of Islamic religious violence.

 For Christians in Australia, the chances any of us will lose our lives to religious violence are vanishingly small.
 But they are not zero.
 The idea that a Christian will lose their life in Australia as a Christian in my lifetime is far from unthinkable.

 Similarly, the chances that Christian churches will find themselves unable to find a place to meet, or that someone will face a prison term for teaching orthodox Christian doctrine are not great.
 But neither are they remote.
 Things are just a little bit tense.
 As a parent, in raising my children to follow Jesus, I am asking them to bear a greater cost for following him that I have had to do.
 That sobers me.